s311354/Louis/_posts/2019-09-17-downsampling_and_upsampling.md

 ---
 layout: post
-title: Introduction of Downsampling and Upsampling
+title: Introduction of Downsampling
 tags: [Singal_Process]
 ---

 ## Abstract
    The sampling process is creating a discrete signal from a continuous process.
 And there are two common sampling processes: down-sampling and un-sampling.
 To put it simply, downsampling reduces the sample rate and upsampling increases the sample rate.
+In this post, I only recored the basic concepts of downsampling and the relevant information.

 ## Dowmsampling
    The idea of downsampling is removing samples from the time-domain signal.